 Tang Yuan is a popular sweet Chinese dessert, used to celebrate holidays including Lantern Festival (元宵节)and Winter Solstice Festival (冬至), but is served as desserts now and sometimes as breakfast in cold winter mornings.

 How to make the black sesame filling

-Mix well.
 If you are not skilled at sealing balls, shape the filling into balls firstly can make the assembling process easier.
 You can make around 12 to 16 sesame balls this batch.
 Chilled if necessary.

 Cook them in boiling water until floating on the surface.
 I would suggest shaping the balls once again before cooking, which makes them perfectly round.